Victor-369/KataMarsRoverMission/README.md

 <br>

 ## Installation
 You need Docker to run the MariaDB database.
-Use the next command in the same folder where you have the `docker-compose.yml` file.
-Then run the command `docker compose up` or `docker compose up -d` to create a container with a database.
+Then run the command `docker compose up` or `docker compose up -d` to create a container with a database based on `docker-compose.yml` file.

-On the server side run `php artisan serve` command to start Laravel as a server.
+On the server side, run `php artisan serve` command to start Laravel as a server.

 <br>

 ## Configuration
 On your `.env` file you must have these variables:

 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1